akacarlll/Jobsika/README.md

 Jobsika is a lightweight tool that helps you track your job applications effortlessly.
 It extracts job details from multiple websites (LinkedIn, Welcome to the Jungle, HelloWork, etc.) and organizes them into Google Sheets.

-Jobsika also generates insightful dashboards so you can analyze your job hunt progress — all in one place.
+Jobsika also generates insightful dashboards so you can analyze your job hunt progress, all in one place.

 ## ✨ Features: